tdgandhi/RubiksCube/README.md

 ## TODO
-Complete horizontal move function.
+-> Create a random initializer and value provided initializer.
-Add tests for vertical move and horizontal move.
+-> Add tests for vertical move and horizontal move.
+-> Can add a clockwise / anti clockwise option for moves, investigate if it is worth it, and add the functionality if it is worth it.

 ## Followups